Skip to Content

 Putting too much weight on the machine too soon can result in pain in your back.

-Are Hack Squats Bad For Your Back?
+Are Hack Squats Bad For Your Lower Back?

 Woman doing a hack squat in a gym